CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 The first step in upgrading your NetQ installation to NetQ {{<version>}} is upgrading your NetQ appliances or VMs.

-## Prepare for Upgrade
+## Before You Upgrade

-Before you upgrade, complete the following steps:

-- Download the necessary software tarballs
-- Update the Debian packages on physical server and VMs

-Optionally, you can choose to back up your NetQ Data before performing the upgrade.
+### Back up NetQ Data

-To complete the preparation:

-1. For on-premises deployments only, optionally back up your NetQ data.
+This is an optional step for on-premises deployments only.
 Refer to {{<link title="Back Up and Restore NetQ">}}.
+NetQ Cloud Appliances and VMs create backups automatically.

+### Download Software and Update Debian Packages

-2. Download the relevant software.
+1. Download the relevant software.

     {{<netq-install/upgrade-image version="4.2">}}

-3. Copy the file to the `/mnt/installables/` directory on your appliance or VM.
+2. Copy the file to the `/mnt/installables/` directory on your appliance or VM.

-4. Update `/etc/apt/sources.list.d/cumulus-netq.list` to netq-4.2 as follows:
+3. Update `/etc/apt/sources.list.d/cumulus-netq.list` to netq-4.2 as follows:

     ```
     cat /etc/apt/sources.list.d/cumulus-netq.list
     deb [arch=amd64] https://apps3.cumulusnetworks.com/repos/deb bionic netq-4.2
     ```

-5. Update the NetQ `debian` packages.
+4. Update the NetQ `debian` packages.

     ```
     cumulus@<hostname>:~$ sudo apt-get update